ManageXR/mxr-unity-sdk/Samples/README.txt

 cell will automatically update based on the new app and status object.

 The above "Refresh" tip applies to VideoCell and WebXRCell as well.

+WIFI PANEL
+Shows up to date Wifi Connection Status and available Wifi Networks.
+Provides UI buttons to trigger Wifi API methods

+In the editor, go to UnityProjectDirectory/Files/MightyImmersion/wifiConnectionStatus.json and UnityProjectDirectory/Files/MightyImmersion/wifiNetworks.json to simulate changes in the wifi state.